portworx/px-docs/maintain/going-production-with-kubernetes.md

   * Once everything is setup as described in the steps above, then the cluster can be scaled up and down via ASG.
 Portworx will automatically manage the EBS volume creation and preserve the volumes across the cluster scaling up and down.
-This [page](https://docs.portworx.com/cloud/aws/asg.html#scaling-the-cluster-up) desribes how PX handles the volume management in a auto-slcaing cluster.
+This [page](https://docs.portworx.com/cloud/aws/asg.html#scaling-the-cluster-up) desribes how PX handles the volume management in a auto-scaling cluster.

+#### Scaling out a cluster on-prem

+* The best way to scale the cluster on-prem is by having the new nodes join the existing cluster

 ### Cluster Capacity Expansion